Siyuan-Shen/PM25_Species_NA/README.md

 Siyuan Shen, Nov.
 2nd, 2023 @ Washington University in St. Louis, MO.
 USA

-This is version v0.0.0. for NH4 estimation over North America.
+This is version v0.1.0 for PM25 estimation over North America.
 The whole package include 4 main parts.
+This version is used to test the AVD spatial CV and add the function of setting learning rate decay in config file.

 1. Training Package -  This package is built for training the model.
 The hyperparamets, model structures, training variables, learning objectives, loss functions and other necessary information for training the model.